GZHoffie/independence-in-streams/README.md

 - `test_data/sample.txt`, containing the data stream.
 Each line of the file contains two integers, indicating the samples drawn from the distributions.
 - `ground_truth/sample.pickle`, storing a `dict` of `l1`-difference, `l2`-difference and independence of the data, based on the distribution that is used to generate samples.
-- `answer/sample.pickle`, storing a `dict` of the ground truth of `l1`-difference, `l2`-difference and independence of the data, based on the actual generated data stream.
+- `answer/sample.pickle`, storing a `dict` of `l1`-difference, `l2`-difference and independence of the data, based on the actual generated data stream.
 It may differ from ground_truth, especially when `n` is large or `N` is small.

 ## Running Algorithms